KevinNThomas/dotfiles/README.md

 ## bspwm

-I use the rounded corner patch (includwed in the folder).
+I use the rounded corner patch (included in the folder).

 ## firefox